kardwen/firefox-smooth-vi/README.md

 ## Limitations

 It will conflict with dedicated vi or Vim (vi improved) emulations for editing text on web pages, because with those implementations `(Esc)` is probably used to enter command mode to move the cursor inside a text field.
 On the contrary, this add-on uses `(Esc)` to enter a mode for moving the viewport of the web page.

+On pages that bind an action to `(Esc)`, the functionality of the page is usually not restricted, because the vi mode will only be briefly active and can be immediately disabled by following `(i)`.

 I may add a global option in the future to allow for changing how vi mode is activated, e.g. by pressing `(Esc)` twice instead of once.